Cockroach Life Cycle Stages (Egg → Nymph → Adult)

 Three key characteristics define a cockroach ootheca: its protective shell, impressive egg capacity, and crucial role in species survival.

 You’ll find these egg cases measuring 7-8 mm long and 2-3 mm in both width and height, providing a fortress-like environment for developing embryos.
+For people dealing with an infestation, these cases are often the first physical evidence found — tucked behind furniture, inside walls, or in dark corners of kitchens and bathrooms across homes and buildings.

 Female cockroaches carry their oothecae attached to their abdomen, carefully selecting ideal conditions for the 20-30 day incubation period.
+They’ll move the case to protected locations as hatching approaches — inside walls, behind furniture, or anywhere warm and sheltered inside a property.

 Nymph Growth and Molting Patterns